anton-k/talks/csound-journal/Csound-expression-paper.md

 cfd :: SigSpace a => Sig -> a -> a -> a
 ~~~

-It can crossfade between values of many types on just signals.
+It can crossfade between values of many types not just signals.

 The unipolar square wave to switch between drums and recorded audio: